 - "In the Balance: Bringing Science to Justice"

-I also worked on Membership design, helping create a cohesive and easily identifiable look while working with the wonderful creative director Diane Burk.
+I also worked on Membership design, with the wonderful creative director Diane Burk, to create a cohesive and easily identifiable look.

 "Everything Matters" features a different theme/element each month with a different artist doing the art for each trading card.
 Collect (and connect) them all!
 I designed the overall branding, cards, and first round of posters, including the first card art/illustrations for Hydrogen.

 It's a thrill to see the branding applied to different items placed around the museum and beyond.
 Subsequent card art + branding applied to bus and subway stops, banners, floor graphics, way-finding and digital/video screens and much more adapted by the awesome in-house Explo design team.

 For "Pairings" - I created the overall branding/design, and the first month's theme of "The Dirt on Dirt" (subsequent themes shown, as well, applied by the awesome Explo design team).

 For upcoming events see the calendar section at:

 Horse & Music Festival, Ft.
 Worth, Texas 2012

 Design & illustration for posters, programs, rack cards, ads, note cards, tees, banners and buttons for web, signs, tattoos, and gobos.